Picovoice/rhino/README.md

 --porcupine_keyword_file_path ./resources/porcupine/resources/keyword_files/raspberrypi/hey\ pico_raspberrypi.ppn
 ```

-### Running C Demo Application
+### C Demo Application

-This [demo application](demo/c) is mainly used to show how Rhino can be integrated into an efficient C/C++ application.
+The [C demo application](demo/c) is mainly used to show how Rhino can be integrated into an efficient C/C++ application.
-Furthermore it can be used to measure runtime metrics of the engine on various supported platforms.
+Furthermore, it can be used to measure runtime metrics of the engine on various supported platforms.

 ### Running Android Demo Application

-Using Android Studio open [demo/android](/demo/android) as an Android project and then run the application.
+Using Android Studio, open [demo/android](/demo/android) as an Android project and then run the application.
 Note that
-you need an android phone with developer options enabled connected to your machine in order to run the application.
+you will need an Android phone (with developer options enabled) connected to your machine.

 ## Integration